stretchr/commander/README.md

 The above code will create a tool that supports a single `create` command, with two string arguments.

+### Commander vs Flag

+Depending on how you would like users to interact with your command-line tool, you should make a choice between Commander and the built-in `flag` package.

+#### Flag

+    mycommand -action=create -name=Mat -age=29
+    mycommand -action=update -id=123 -name=Mat

+#### Coommander

+    mycommand create Mat 29
+    mycommand update 123 Mat

 ## Get started

   * Check out the [API Documentation](http://godoc.org/github.com/stretchrcom/commander).